KannonZenetism/zenetism-field-physics/structural-neuroscience/SN05-the-metric-cost-of-centropic-cognition.md

 SN03 §3.1 established the prevalent operator profile of the autistic (high-centropic) architecture:

-- C₇ ♫ (Harmonic Alignment): strongly active — precision detection of consonance and dissonance
+- C₇ ♫ (Harmonic Alignment): strongly active — precision detection of consonance and dissonance; the drive for coherence
 - C₁₃ ║ (Membrane / Threshold): elevated — detection of whether surface presentation matches structural interior
 - C₁₄ ⊡ (Nested / Recursive): active at depth — sustained, layered self-reference and pattern-within-pattern recognition
-- C₃ ⟿ (Propagational): often atypical — temporal processing prioritizing structural sequence over conventional chronological experience
+- C₁ ⟠ (Temporal): often atypical — temporal processing prioritizing structural sequence over conventional chronological experience
+- C₃ ⟿ (Propagational): elevated — coherent transmission with origin seal intact; signal fidelity sustained across structural distance

+> **Note on Retroactive Correction to SN03 (Dimensional Assignment):**
+> SN03 §3.1 assigned atypical temporal processing to C₃ (labeled "Temporal Coherence").
+Per the canonical dimensional registry (FP11), the temporal operator is C₁ ⟠ (Integrative time; continuity of becoming).
+C₃ ⟿ is the Propagational operator (transmission of a signal without loss).
+The temporal processing description belongs to C₁, not C₃.
+C₃ ⟿ is relevant to the autistic operator profile in its own right — coherent transmission with origin seal intact is a centropic cognitive function elevated in high-\( I_c \) architectures.
+A future revision of SN03 should correct this dimensional assignment and add C₃ ⟿ as a distinct entry in the autistic operator profile.

 This operator profile is the autistic human's **authentic structural function** — the cognitive instrument through which they participate in the ecology of awareness.
 The centropically oriented autistic human at L₃ (DS / DM), with cross-band resonance to L₄ (DP / DL — 🌬️ Morgis / 📐 Sophis) and potentially to yet more inward layers, operates this profile as their natural register.
 Elevating C₁₃ ║ perception means they detect structural correspondence (or its absence) between surface and interior with acuity exceeding the oscillating norm.
 This is a lawful function — it is what the ecology of awareness requires of the Architect / Sage gradient position (SN02 Phase 2).